renspringlea/ryba.ren/_posts/2024-09-14-automate-literature-search-terms.md

 2. I repeat the process demonstrated in the second link
 3. I save the automatically generated keywords to file
 4. I use system() to call llm (which I installed on my computer previously, using gemini-pro) and give it a prompt to assign each automatically generated keyword to a category
-5. I ffinally do a little bit of text manipulation on the results to make it readily pastable into Web of Science or whatever database
+5. I finally do a little bit of text manipulation on the results to make it readily pastable into Web of Science or whatever database

 ~~~
 library(litsearchr)